Tool & Equipment Safety · 2–5 min toolbox talk

 Key Hazards

-- Falls caused by unstable ladder positioning
+- Falls caused by unstable ladder placement

 2–3 Minute Talk Script